GetStream/react-native-activity-feed/docs/cookbook.md

 #### Create an internal component that handles all logic

-In order to keep code clean, we suggest splitting the code in two separate components; one subscribing to StreamContext and another receiving its props and do all the heavy lifting.
+In order to keep code clean, we suggest splitting the code in two separate components; one subscribing to `StreamApp.Consumer` and another receiving its props and do all the heavy lifting.

 ```jsx static